dhoyle/splicedocs-jekyll/pages/OnPrem/InstallingSpliceMachine/CDHInstall.md

 * HDFS installed
 * YARN installed
 * ZooKeeper installed
-* Ensure that Spark services are **NOT** installed on your cluster;
-  Splice Machine cannot currently coexist with Spark 1.x on a cluster.

 The specific versions of these components that you need depend on your operating environment, and are called out in detail in the